East Carmarthenshire: 1900-1912

 Criticisms of Thomas persisted, but he served for twenty two years until his death in 1912.
 By this time, the first signals of the emergence of the Labour Party were seen in the constituency, but a Labour candidate made little impact at the 1910 general election.

 1912 by-election

-Following Thomas's death the favourite to succeed him was the prominent nonconformist minister, Josiah Towyn Jones, who had been active in the politics of the constituency since the late 1880s.
+Following Thomas's death the favourite to succeed him was the prominent nonconformist minister, Towyn Jones, who had been active in the politics of the constituency since the late 1880s.
 A somewhat half-hearted attempt was made by some prominent Liberals to select a less radical candidate but these came to nothing.

 Mervyn Peel, who had opposed Thomas in 1910, fought a spirited campaign but the Independent Labour Party candidate, Dr J.H.
 Williams, was denied support by the Labour Party nationally and made a limited impact.
 Jones was returned with a comfortable majority and remained the member until the constituency was abolished in 1918.